-Roads and Maritime Services is building a new bridge over Sportsmans Creek at Lawrence.
+Roads and Maritime Services has built a new bridge over Sportsmans Creek at Lawrence.

 After considering the public submissions received during the July/August 2016 display period, Roads and Maritime has determined the review of environmental factors (REF) and announced its decision to remove the existing bridge.
 The removal work will be carried out with strict adherence to environmental controls.

-A submissions report is available showing responses to all questions and comments raised.
+A submissions report (PDF, 1.03Mb) is available showing responses to all questions and comments raised.
 The Office of Environment and Heritage (OEH) has reviewed both the submissions report and the REF for the removal of the existing bridge and agree that the environmental mitigation measures proposed are appropriate, provided certain conditions are met.
-Those conditions are explained in the concurrence letter.
+Those conditions are explained in the concurrence letter (PDF, 930Kb).

 For further information about the new Sportsmans Creek Bridge contact:

 Mail: Sportsmans Creek new bridge project manager, PO Box 546 Grafton, NSW 2460.